Is Anchor General Good for Auto Insurance?

 Anchor General also offers the following unique coverage options and endorsements:

-Personal Injury Protection (PIP): PIP covers certain medical-related expenses for you or your passengers after an accident, including lost wages, medical bills, and more.
+Personal Injury Protection (PIP): PIP covers medical-related expenses for you or your passengers after an accident, including lost wages, medical bills, and more.

 Uninsured and Underinsured Motorist Coverage: Uninsured and underinsured motorist coverage covers injuries to you or your passengers caused by a driver without insurance – or too little insurance.